garylirocks/quickrefs/azure-active-directory.markdown

     - During setup, AAD gets an computer account in AD
     - AAD will receive Kerberos tickets
 - **Password writeback**: changes made in Azure AD are written back to on-prem AD
+- **Device writeback**: sync AAD registered device to on-prem AD.
+Used to enable device-based conditional access for ADFS

+### AAD Connect Health service

+- AAD premium license required to configure this
+- Can be used with:
+  - AAD Connect Sync, installed automatically with the Sync agent
+  - ADFS servers, manual installation
+  - AD DS servers, manual installation
+- Can send email notifications
+- Supports RBAC roles: Owner, Contributor, Reader
+- AAD Global Administrator always have full access to all the operations.

 ### Azure AD DS